[Content note: Jokes about death and violence]

 Still, I made it to the Yale Bowl, slipped out without attracting notice, and then realized the gates to the stadium were closed and would remain so for the next three hours.
 The single warm spot in the 50-acre tailgate area was the first row of bleachers next to a nearby soccer field.
 The same field the marching band used to rehearse.

 After I’d seen the halftime show performed half a dozen times, the band left the field.
 Some carried trombones; others, flags.
 Because the theme of the show was “Star Wars”, I was able to slip past security behind a boy dressed as an X-Wing fighter.
 If you ever need to smuggle anything past anyone, I recommend the same strategy.

-Every stadium gate was flanked by yellow-jacketed guards, all of whom outweighed me and the banner combined.
 I inched across the seating sections as fans arrived, the tide of bodies shielding my movement.
 Jack and Sydney joined me in a row reserved for students.
 We tried to keep it empty, but as the stadium filled, people with somewhere between two and six tailgate beers in them took the rest of the seats.

 Nevertheless, when Harvard scored its first touchdown, it was time to unfurl, and it turns out that if you yell at someone loud enough on Game day, they’ll do anything you tell them.
 Complete strangers assisted us, even as a wall of vinyl blocked their view of the field.
 We kept unfurling, filling the row and the aisle and some of the next row:

 WHOEVER WINS, OUR LIVES WILL END EQUALLY… IN DEATH.